 - Excipient compatibility studies assess the stability of the API in the presence of selected excipients after heat stress to determine if any might negatively affect the stability of the API.

 - Design and development of prototype formulations builds upon the data generated in the solubility and compatibility studies.
-Appropriate preservative systems are selected, and if appropriate, other excipients are evaluated including gelling agents, emulsification systems, anti-oxidants, skin penetration enhancers and emollients.
+Appropriate preservative systems are selected, and as appropriate, other excipients are evaluated including gelling agents, emulsification systems, antioxidants, skin penetration enhancers and emollients.

 - Prototype screening includes an accelerated stability study (2 to 6 months) to compare the physical and chemical stability of the various prototypes at ambient and higher temperate conditions over time.
 Dependent on the therapeutic indication, an in vitro skin penetration study may also be conducted to compare the penetration of the API through the stratum corneum and into the viable epidermis and dermis from different prototypes.
 Prototype formulations may also be assessed in an R&D efficacy model if the client has access to one.

-- Lead formulation selection occurs following screening and a lead formulation is selected to progress to IND-enabling Good Laboratory Practices (GLP) studies.
+- Lead formulation selection occurs following screening and a lead formulation is selected to progress to IND-enabling studies following Good Laboratory Practices (GLP).